Camilo19g/TicTacToe/README.md

 # TicTacToe
 Workshop for introduction to AI course.
-A TicTacToe board where you can play against the computer, which uses a min-max algorithim to outplay you.
+A TicTacToe board create using tkinker library where you can play against the computer, which uses a min-max algorithim to outplay you.